 Here’s a sample of what’s in store when you come to Barbados:

-Crop Over: Crop Over, our premier festival, combines a series of fabulous events marking the end of our sugar cane crop season.
+Crop Over, our premier festival, combines a series of fabulous events marking the end of our sugar cane crop season.
 And if you were ever in Barbados between July and August at Crop Over time, you’d know that the feting never ends and every night provides an excuse to cut loose!
 The celebration recalls our colonial past when sugar cane was king, and creativity abounds with indigenous art, craft, calypso, flower festivals, folk concerts and revelry at Foreday Morning.
 But it is Grand Kadooment - the climax of the festival - which generates the most heat, energy and colour!
 The event is great fun for everyone, even if you’re watching the masqueraders from the sidelines and not “jumping” in a costumed band.
 Revellers, among whom are countless international celebrities, including our very own mega star, Rihanna, make their way through the streets in a kaleidoscope of colour to the Spring Garden Highway, where the party continues well into the night with more revelry, music, food and fireworks, set against the picturesque backdrop of Brighton beach.

 Tom Colicchio, Chris Cosentino, Rob Feenie, Anthony Giglio, Carla Hall, Craig Harding, Tim Love, Andrew Pern and Ming Tsai, just to name a few, have also made appearances at the festival, demonstrating their amazing culinary talents to appreciative audiences.

 Adding to the culinary experience are wine and rum experts, who are always on hand to showcase their respective beverages and demonstrate how they pair with the various epicurean treats on display.